JaneJeon/bazaar-backend/docs/api.md

 ### <a name="getcme"></a>GET `/commissions/me`

 Get all the commisions related to a user.
 This request must contain a query appended to the end of the url.
-This query has one param 'as' which contains the value of artist or buyer depending on which types of commissions you are trying to look at. ('/me/?as=artist')
+This query has one param `as` which contains the value of artist or buyer depending on which types of commissions you are trying to look at. `/me/?as=artist`

-For artist commissions, a second parameter, 'show' must also be included with the value 'all' if you want to view rejected commissions or 'current' if you want to exclude these commissions. ('/me/?as=artist&show=all')
+For artist commissions, a second parameter, `show` must also be included with the value 'all' if you want to view rejected commissions or 'current' if you want to exclude these commissions. `/me/?as=artist&show=all`

 You are required to pass user information (i.e. user must be logged in and you gotta send over a cookie) since the art created is linked to that user!